kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

 11. To expose your workload, create an APIRule custom resource.

     You can configure the APIRule to append the headers *X-CLIENT-SSL-CN: '%DOWNSTREAM_PEER_SUBJECT%'*, *X-CLIENT-SSL-ISSUER: '%DOWNSTREAM_PEER_ISSUER%'*, and *X-CLIENT-SSL-SAN: '%DOWNSTREAM_PEER_URI_SAN%'* to the request.
 These headers provide the upstream (your workload) with the downstream (authenticated client's) identity.
-This is optional configuration is commonly used in mTLS use cases.
+This optional configuration is commonly used in mTLS use cases.
 For more information about these values, see [Envoy Access logging](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#access-logging).

     See an example APIRule that exposes the following sample HTTPBin Service: